-• vCenter and Network OS integration overview 205
+• vCenter and Network OS integration overview 205 • vCenter discovery 206 206 • Blocking VLAN creation when importing port profiles from vCenter 210 vCenter and Network OS integration overview

-vCenter discovery

-vCenter configuration 206

-vCenter and Network OS integration overview

 The VMware vCenter Server allows for the management of multiple ESX /ESXi servers and virtual machines (VMs) from different ESX servers through a single graphical user interface (GUI).
 It provides unified management of all the hosts and VMs in the data center, from a single console with an aggregate performance monitoring of clusters, hosts and VMs.